-Source AASB 1060.44 Note 17: Investment prop erty AASB 1060.20, 28 and 31(e) 2022 (\$) 2021 (\$) AASB 1060.134(d) Investment property at cost 2,393,750 2,393,750 AASB 1060.134(d) Accumulated depreciation and accumulated impairment losses (239,375) (179,531) 2,154,375 2,214,219 Reconciliation AASB 1060.134(e) Reconciliation of the carrying amount of investment property at t the year: he beginning aı nd end of AASB 1060.134(e) This reconciliation need not be presented for prior periods.
-AASB 1060.134(e) Other changes should be included in the reconciliation, where re elevant to the er itity.
-AASB 1060.31(e) Investment property 2022 (\$) Carrying amount at the beginning of the year 2,214,219 Additions Disposals Depreciation expense (59,844) Impairment losses recognised/reversed Carrying amount at the end of the year 2,154,375 Investment property measured at fair value AASB 1060.132 An entity shall disclose the following for all investment property a through profit or loss: accounted for a t fair value (a) the methods and significant assumptions applied in determini investment property; ing the fair value e of (b) the extent to which the fair value of investment property is ba independent valuer who holds a recognised and relevant prof has recent experience in the location and class of the investm If there has been no such valuation, that fact shall be disclose fessional qualifi nent property be cation and (c) the existence and amounts of restrictions on the realisability of the remittance of income and proceeds of disposal; of investment p operty (d) contractual obligations to purchase, construct or develop invergeairs, maintenance or enhancements; and estment propert y or for (e) reconciliation between the carrying amounts of investment pr and end of the period, showing separately: roperty at the be eginning additions, disclosing separately those additions resulting f business combinations; rom acquisition s through (ii) net gains or losses from fair value adjustments; (iii) transfers to and from investment property carried at cost le depreciation and impairment; ess accumulate d (iv) transfers to and from inventories and owner-occupied prop perty; and (v) other changes.
+• Source No. 47 January AASB 1060.44 Note 17: Investment prop erty AASB 1060.20, 28, 31(e) 2022 (\$) 2021 (\$) AASB 1060.134(d) Investment property at cost 2,393,750 2,393,750 AASB 1060.134(d) Accumulated depreciation and accumulated impairment losses (239,375) (179,531) 2,154,375 2,214,219 Reconciliation AASB 1060.134(e) Reconciliation of the carrying amount of investment property at t the year: he beginning ar nd end of AASB 1060.134(e) This reconciliation need not be presented for prior periods.
+AASB 1060.134(e) Other changes should be included in the reconciliation, where re levant to the er itity.
+AASB 1060.31(e) Investment property 2022 (\$) Carrying amount at the beginning of the year 2,214,219 Additions - Disposals Depreciation expense (59,844) Impairment losses recognised/reversed Carrying amount at the end of the year 2,154,375 Investment property measured at fair value AASB 1060.132 An entity shall disclose the following for all investment property a through profit or loss: accounted for a t fair value (a) the methods and significant assumptions applied in determini investment property; ng the fair value e of (b) the extent to which the fair value of investment property is based independent valuer who holds a recognised and relevant professor has recent experience in the location and class of the investment of the location in the location and class of the investment of the location in the location and class of the investment of the location in the locat fessional qualification for the second second for the second seco cation and (c) the existence and amounts of restrictions on the realisability of or the remittance of income and proceeds of disposal; of investment pr operty (d) contractual obligations to purchase, construct or develop inversepairs, maintenance or enhancements; and estment propert y or for (e) reconciliation between the carrying amounts of investment pr and end of the period, showing separately: operty at the be eginning additions, disclosing separately those additions resulting for business combinations; rom acquisition s through (ii) net gains or losses from fair value adjustments; (iii) transfers to and from investment property carried at cost le depreciation and impairment; ess accumulated d (iv)transfers to and from inventories and owner-occupied prop perty; and (v) other changes.
 This reconciliation need not be presented for prior periods.
-Fair value cannot be measured reliably AASB 1060.135(c) If an entity has investment property whose fair value cannot be n disclose that fact and the reasons why fair value cannot be meas of investment property.
-Further subclassification of line items AASB 1060.44 An entity shall disclose, either in the statement of financial positions subclassifications of the line items presented, classified in a man
+Fair value cannot be measured reliably AASB 1060.135(c) If an entity has investment property whose fair value cannot be n disclose that fact and the reasons why fair value cannot be meas of investment property. - Further subclassification of line items AASB 1060.44 An entity shall disclose, either in the statement of financial position subclassifications of the line items presented, classified in a manual content.